brainworkup/srt-manuscript/index.typ

 == Measures
 <measures>
 This section can also be titled #strong[Materials] or #strong[Apparatus];.
 Whatever tools, equipment, or measurement devices used in the study should be described.

+- Test 1
+  - Test 1a
+  - Test 1b

++ Scale 1
+  + scale 1a
+  + scale 1b

+- Test 2
+- Test 3
+  - Test 3a
+  - Test 3b

 === Measure A
 <measure-a>